-Here's me chatting to myself ;o) about how stretching our comfort zones just an inch at a time, can lead to great places.
+Here's me chatting to myself!
+About how stretching our comfort zones just an inch at a time, can lead to great places.
 Inch, by inch, and before you know it we're embracing opportunities, injecting endorphins and feeling alive!
-Thriving not just surviving!
+Thriving not just surviving.

 What one small thing will you do today, to stretch your comfort zone?
-Let us know if the community!
+Let us know in the community!